Did we get it wrong?

 What happens if I am not happy with the outcome?

 If you are not satisfied with our response to your complaint, we will be happy to meet with you to explain or clarify any issues, or to discuss other possible ways to resolve your concerns.
-If you still feel that your concerns have not been addressed, you have the right to ask the Parliamentary and Health Service Ombudsman to review your case:

 The Parliamentary and Health Service Ombudsman